5 years ago

-My journey to Chicago is a story I’ve shared before, but any time I hit a big milestone like today, I can’t not think about how much my life has changed in the past seven years.
+My journey to Chicago is a story I’ve shared before, but any time I hit a big milestone like today, I can’t not think about how much my life has changed in the past seven years in Chicago.
 It was those years that brought friendship, a new career, love, and for the first time in a long time, happiness.

 For those of you who don’t know my story, in November 2009, I visited Chicago for 2 nights with my friend Kelsey.
 We met through blogging, naturally.
 And I know it sounds crazy, but I got off the train in Lincoln Park and knew I was home.
 So I went back to Los Angeles, cried, planned, and returned to Chicago to sublet a place for one month on February 1, 2010.
 To a city that “seemed nice”–a city where I knew absolutely no one, to see if it was in fact, the home I thought it was.
 And to see if I could handle the winter because pre-Chicago, 50 degrees was freezing.

 February came to an end and I wasn’t ready to leave.

 I extended my sublet through March 15th.
 So I found a real estate agent and looked at places on Craigslist, and even put down a non refundable deposit on a studio in the West Loop.
 I had a plan.
 But back to that last day in the city, which is one I hope I never forget.
 I walked from the West Loop to The Bean in my leather jacket, feeling so incredibly cool and like a true Chicagoan–wearing leaving my North Face at home when it was in the 40s.
 To that spot in the picture above, on a slightly more grey day than the one in this photo.
 I stood there overlooking Michigan Avenue and didn’t want to leave, but needed to sort things out and home and get the rest of my stuff.

 The thought of actually starting over shook me to the core.